alexsabr/AS_Booksynthetized/pragmatic-programmer.md

 Core ideas :
-- Gradual changes rules.
+- Gradual changes is a much safer option than all or nothing.

 - Being even able to change rules.

-- Small improvements one at the time are key to success.
+- Small improvements one at the time is safer and adds up to be more than just the sum of them

 - Leveraging the power of the masses will get you anywhere.